-Membership: Members shall be appointed to these committees by action of the Senate.
+Members shall be appointed to these committees by action of the Senate.
 The Committee on Committees shall prepare the nominees for Senate action.
-The members on each committee shall be appointed for staggered two-year terms, except for the Long-Range Planning Committee, whose members shall have a staggered three-year term.
+The members on each committee shall be appointed for staggered two-year terms.
 The members of each committee will elect a chair of the committee for a one-year term.
 When determining the slate of nominees, the Committee on Committees shall give due consideration to representation by areas and divisions as well as the major responsibility of the committee.

-The Student Senate shall be entitled to select voting members of the Faculty Senate committees as follows: one member of the Educational Policy, Long-Range Planning and Student Affairs Committees.
+The Student Senate shall be entitled to select voting members of the Faculty Senate committees as follows: one member of the Educational Policy and Student Affairs committees.
 The provost and vice president for academic affairs shall serve on the Educational Policy Committee with a vote.
-The president may appoint consultants as non-voting members of the Academic Faculty Affairs and Long-Range Planning Committees.
+The president may appoint consultants as non-voting members of the Academic Faculty Affairs Committee.
 These members are in addition to student members.

+3. Duties:

-- 3. Duties: - a.
-Educational Policy Committee: - 1.
-To consider and make recommendations to the Senate on matters related to educational policy, major curricular changes, and other areas designated to it by the Senate. - 2.
+a.
+Educational Policy Committee:

+- 1. To consider and make recommendations to the Senate on matters related to educational policy, major curricular changes, and other areas designated to it by the Senate. - 2.
 To determine the procedures governing change of academic programs and curricula.
 The committee shall report to the Senate any procedural changes proposed.
 If no objection is raised by a member of the Senate within one Senate meeting of the committee's report on the changes, the changes shall be sent to the provost and vice president for academic affairs for approval.
 If objection is raised, then the Senate will vote on the reported procedural changes.